-The building materials used are typically recyclable and with low co2 footprint levels such as rammed earth, shale, ceramic bricks/tabicesa ceramic tiles and wood.
-To this elements was added triple glazed windows that allow to achieve a constant anual temperature of 20ºC lowering the energetic consumption by 80%.
-The intent is that the extension and renovation of the works assure a stable, durable, low energy, and a good living space, achieving a sustainable building and creating a rural living and environment friendly built.
+The typical building materials are recyclable and have a low carbon footprint.
+Materials used include rammed earth (which is an ancient method of using natural substances to create foundations, floors and walls), shale, ceramic bricks/tabicesa, ceramic tiles and wood.
+To these elements we added triple glazed windows that allow the interior to achieve a constant temperature of 20ºC throughout the year, successfully lowering the energetic consumption by 80%.
+The intent of these renovations is to assure a stable, durable and low energy living environment.